mn-mde-edfi/MDE-EdFi-Documentation/README.md

 - Early Education / MARSS Program Ambiguity Resolution
 - Various descriptor changes

-Vendor certification scenarios are being created for the Ambiguity Resolution change, and will be linked here once drafted.
+Vendor certification scenarios are being updated for the Ambiguity Resolution change, and will be linked here once drafted.
 In the meantime, a description of the problem being resolved is available in [this workaround document](./early_ed_disamb_work.md).

 #### New Data Collections
 No new data collections are planned for school year 2023-2024.